Hyacinthoides non-scripta: Description

 Hyacinthoides non-scripta is a perennial plant that grows from a bulb.
 It produces 3–6 linear leaves, all growing from the base of the plant, and each 7–16 mm wide.
 An inflorescence of 5–12 (exceptionally 3–32) flowers is borne on a stem up to 500 mm tall, which droops towards the tip; the flowers are arranged in a 1-sided nodding raceme.
 Each flower is 14–20 mm long, with two bracts at the base, and the six tepals are strongly recurved at their tips.
 The tepals are violet–blue.
 The three stamens in the outer whorl are fused to the perianth for more than 75% of their length, and bear cream-coloured pollen.
 The flowers are strongly and sweetly scented.
 The seeds are black, and germinate on the soil surface.

 The bulbs produce contractile roots; when these roots contract, they draw the bulbs down into deeper layers of the soil where there is greater moisture, reaching depths of 10–12 cm.
 This may explain the absence of H. non-scripta from some thin soils over chalk in South East England, since the bulbs are unable to penetrate into sufficiently deep soils.

-H. non-scripta differs from H. hispanica, which occurs as an introduced species in the British Isles, in a number of ways.
+H. non-scripta differs from H. hispanica, which occurs as an introduced species in Britain and Ireland, in a number of ways.
 H. hispanica has paler flowers which are borne in radially symmetrical racemes; their tepals are less recurved, and are only faintly scented.
 The outer stamens are fused with the tepals for less than 75% of their length, and the anthers are the same colour as the tepals.
 These two species are thought to have diverged 8000 years ago.
 The two species hybridise readily to produce fertile offspring known as Hyacinthoides × massartiana; the hybrids are intermediate between the parental species, forming a spectrum of variation which connects the two.

 Distribution and ecology

-Hyacinthoides non-scripta is native to the western parts of Atlantic Europe, from north-western Spain and north-western Portugal, to the Netherlands and the British Isles.
+Hyacinthoides non-scripta is native to the western parts of Atlantic Europe, from north-western Spain and north-western Portugal, to the Netherlands, Great Britain, and Ireland.
 It is found in Belgium, Great Britain, France, Ireland, Portugal, the Netherlands and Spain, and also occurs as a naturalized species in Germany, Italy and Romania.
 It has also been introduced (and can be highly invasive) into various parts of North America, in both the Pacific Northwest (British Columbia, Washington and Oregon), the Great Lakes region (Ontario, New York, Ohio and Pennsylvania) and other parts of the United States (the Virginias, Kentucky and Indiana) it has been introduced as well to New Zealand.

-Despite the wide distribution of H. non-scripta, it reaches its greatest densities in the British Isles, where "bluebell woods" (woodland with the understory dominated by H. non-scripta in spring) are a familiar sight.
-H. non-scripta is found throughout the British Isles, with the exception of the northern Outer Hebrides (Lewis and Harris), Orkney and Shetland, and it is estimated that 25%–50% of all common bluebells may be found in the British Isles.
+Despite the wide distribution of H. non-scripta, it reaches its greatest densities in Britain and Ireland, where "bluebell woods" (woodland with the understory dominated by H. non-scripta in spring) are a familiar sight.
+H. non-scripta is found throughout Britain and Ireland, with the exception of the northern Outer Hebrides (Lewis and Harris), Orkney and Shetland, and it is estimated that 25%–50% of all common bluebells may be found in Britain and Ireland.